Tbrennan6/IcelandicNow/docs/05_Inflection_I/07_singular_personal_pronouns.md

 3. He doesn't miss you.

 ## Third-Person Pronouns
-The third-person pronouns replace third-person words and people.
-Any object that you can think that is not yourself or a person you are talking to can be replaced by one of these pronouns.
-Put another way, all nouns can be replaced with third person pronouns.
+Third-person pronouns replace third-person nouns and people.
+Any object that you can think of that is not yourself or a person you are talking to can be replaced by one of these pronouns.
+Put another way, all nouns can be replaced with third-person pronouns.

-Example 1: I see the caeke. -> I see **it**.\
+Example 1: I see the cake. -> I see **it**.\
 Example 2: I see the girl. -> I see **her**.\
-Eaxmple 3: The crab eats the cake. -> **It** eats **it**.
+Example 3: The crab eats the cake. -> **It** eats **it**.

 |                | **Masculine** | **Feminine** | **Neuter** |
 |----------------|---------------|--------------|------------|